Girgias/php-rfcs/container-offset-behaviour.md

 This is error-prone, and indeed `PDORow` did not implement the logic for handling calls to `empty()` properly.
 [1:https://github.com/php/php-src/pull/13512]

+// TODO It is also required to check if the offset *does* exist but is IS_NULL
+// Something that can be error prone e.g. PDO Row (again)
+// Maybe not bad, as this can be done in userland with __isset()

 The ``write_dimension`` handler is also responsible for the appending operation, in which case the ``offset`` parameter is the `NULL` pointer.
 Therefore, it is possible for an internal object to allowing writing to an offset,